DasLab/draw_rna/README.md

 Quickly and flexibly generate secondary structures of nucleic acids.

-A communal and continuing effort by
+A communal and continuing effort by Eterna Players, M. Wu, H. Wayment-Steele.
-Eterna Players
-Michelle Wu
-Hannah Wayment-Steele

 ## Dependencies